osbuild/otk/doc/directives.md

 # Directives

 `otk` has various directives that can be used in an omnifest.
-Generally these directives can appear anywhere in the tree and they are replaced with other trees or values.
+Generally these directives can appear anywhere in the tree unless otherwise specified and they are replaced with other trees or values as produced by the directive.

 ## otk.define